tlaufkoetter/biobox-gui/README.md

 ## Quickstart

-Make sure you have Mesos, Docker, and jkrue/jobproxy (as well as the currently used Mesos scheduler, at this point chronos) installed and running.
+Make sure you have Mesos 0.26.1, Docker, and jkrue/jobproxy (0.1.0.beta.1.6) (as well as the currently used Mesos scheduler, at this point chronos) installed and running.
 ```bash
 # must be on a filesystem shared by the mesos slaves
 > export BIOBOX_HOST_BASE=$HOME/.biobox  #maybe add this to your .bashrc, change to your liking